Electrolyte Imbalance: Symptoms and How to Correct

 Phosphate

-Phosphate helps to strengthen your bones and teeth, and with the production of energy for tissue growth and repair.
+Phosphate helps to strengthen your bones and teeth and the production of energy for tissue growth and repair.

 Bicarbonate